"The art of being wise is the art of knowing what to overlook."

 Stay Close to Direct Experience

-Keep coming back to what you feel and sense, not just what your mind insists should happen.
-Question your assumptions and impulses.
+Keep coming back to what we feel and sense, not just what our mind insists should happen.
+Question our assumptions and impulses.

 Balance Clarity with Kindness